 Sag services are provided for registered riders.
 Every two miles there is a support team vehicle on the side of the road in case of emergencies such as serious bicycle damage, or injury all day until 9:00 at night when the tour ends.
 In front of the state building Saturday morning there is a truck to put baggage, sleeping bags and any other materials riders don't want to carry with them on the ride to Portsmouth.
 Food is provided at the three stops, Circleville, Chillicothe, and Waverly spaced about 25 miles apart.[4]

-Less experienced riders or riders who do not like the idea of spending a whole day on a bike can opt for the half TOSRV in which cyclists ride from Chillicothe to Portsmouth on Saturday and return to Chillicothe on Sunday.
-The half TOSRV riders still receive full support.[3]
+The half TOSRV is a smaller track in which cyclists ride from Chillicothe to Portsmouth on Saturday and return to Chillicothe on Sunday.[2]

 The cyclists share the road with drivers for the day.
 Most of the route is on two-lane country roads.
 The route is marked with spray paint on the road and with signs at crucial turns.[4]